epiverse-trace/tutorials/instructors/01-practical-early.md

 # Plot epicurve ----------------------------------------------------------

-# does using arguments like 'fill' or 'show_cases' improves the plot?
+# does using arguments like 'fill' or 'show_cases' improve the plot?
 dat_incidence %>%
   plot(
     fill = "occupation", # "age_category",